secretstartups/handbook/tools-and-tips/zoom/index.html.md

 Please make sure that you customize your Personal link under **Profile > Personal Link**.
 The default is `gitlab.firstnamelastname`.
 Enable the Waiting Room so unauthorized attendees cannot join your zoom room.
-The personal link is used by recruiting to schedule interviews so it is important the default naming convention is used and there is no password set.
+The personal link is used by talent acquisition to schedule interviews so it is important the default naming convention is used and there is no password set.

 ### Adding your title to your name